-Galleries can be used to display a select set of applications to registered users, or completely publicly.
-Galleries are not limited to a season, so they can be used to display archives of applications with ongoing visibility.
+Galleries can be used to display a select set of applications to registered users or publicly.
+As galleries are not limited to a season, they can be used to display archives of applications with ongoing visibility.

 Whilst not directly part of reviewing functionality, galleries are an outcome of reviewing and are configured in a very similar way, in 3 steps:

 - Create a panel that defines who can access the gallery

 - Adjusting role permissions of the gallery audience may also be necessary

 For logged-in users, a correctly configured gallery will appear in the navigation menu.
 After following all the steps, be sure to refresh the page to be able to see it.
 If you have only one gallery configured, it appears in the menu with the score set name.
 If there is more than one gallery, they are each in a sub-menu, below a 'Galleries' heading.